mokridevops/My-DevOps-Journey/DevOps Zero to Hero/Configuration Management_Ansible_Puppet.md

 - Ansible is pretty easy with both Windows and Linux - support for windows and Linux is very good with Ansible.
 - Ansible is pretty simple - uses simple yaml manifests

+- - Ansible is written in python - you can write your own Ansible modules

+  - sharing is always possible between two devops teams using Ansible Galaxy.

 Puppet - uses - Master/Slave architecture